English Armada: Norris' march to Lisbon

 Atop a high steep mound in Lisbon is the imposing and threatening Castle of São Jorge which commands an extraordinary view of the city and its environs.
 Installed within were new large reinforced bronze culverins with extra thick barrels pointed towards the English camp.
 The gunners needed to test the range of their new guns and found this an opportune time.
 Just as the English rearguard was leaving Alvalade on 2 June, the vanguard came within 2000 m and the guns were fired, causing surprise and inflicting casualties for Norris' army.
-They quickly realized they'd be contending with this threat for as long as they were within range so a more suitable route with better cover was chosen to approach the city.
-Meanwhile, the Spanish had set fire to the houses built adjacent to the city's wall thus forming a makeshift bulwark and Bazán was ordered to bring 12 galleys from São Julião to the city.
+They quickly realized they would be contending with this threat for as long as they were within range so a more suitable route with better cover was chosen to approach the city.
+Meanwhile, the Spanish had set fire to the houses built adjacent to the city's wall, thus forming a makeshift bulwark, and Bazán was ordered to bring twelve galleys from São Julião to the city.
 The English found a suburb that was suitably protected from the castle's artillery and that of the galleys where they camped for the night.
-Their rest was unsettled by a Spanish sortie leaving some English casualties on the field, before being chased away by the English cavalry and the Earl of Essex forces.
+Their rest was unsettled by a Spanish sortie that left some English casualties on the field before being chased away by the English cavalry and the Earl of Essex's forces.

 While the troops tried to rest, plans were made to effect a surreptitious entry into the city.
 One Portuguese noble still loyal to Dom António was Rui Dias Lobo who took a message to the abbot and friars of the monastery of the Holy Trinity, which was built against a weak section of the city wall, asking for permission to use the monastery as an entry point for the English soldiers.
 Since the Catholic friars were fully informed of the Protestant English treatment of Catholics, they discretely relayed this plan to the Spanish who in turn arrested and imprisoned Dias Lobo.
 Another plan centered around a diversionary tactic and the betrayal of one of the Portuguese noble Matías de Alburquerque's captains who was in charge of one of the gates; nothing came of it.
 The third and least credible plan was the inhabitants would rebel the moment Dom António would reach the walls of Lisbon thus keeping the Spaniards inside the walls busy while the English entered without difficulty.
 None of these plans bore any fruit.